 Luckily, a librarian directed him to a table that was staffed by Cognosante Enrollment Assistance Program (EAP) employees.
 The program, launched in 2013, is designed to reduce the number of uninsured people by providing free in-person health insurance education and enrollment assistance to consumers where they live, work, and play.
 EAP employees help inform uninsured consumers about all their insurance options, based on their individual needs, so that they can make an educated decision on their healthcare choices.
 Cognosante’s EAP is contracted by the Centers for Medicare & Medicaid Services to serve nine cities in seven states.
-During the three-month-long open enrollment drive November 1, 2016 to January 31, 2017, EAP staffers assisted more than 15,000 Texas consumers.
+During the three-month-long open enrollment drive, EAP staffers assisted more than 15,000 Texas consumers.

 Sarauer was just one of those Texas residents who turned to Cognosante when he felt frustrated and lost.
 For him, it made all the difference.